 In order to avoid fungi or bacteria, we advise you to turn off the air conditioning about five minutes before stopping your car.
 Leave the ventilator turned on.
 As a result, the evaporator will be completely dry, making it unattractive for fungi and bacteria

-Motorcare Service Centres offer a Air Conditioning Re-Gas service in Bedford and Leighton Buzzard
+Motorcare Service Centre offer a Air Conditioning Re-Gas service in Leighton Buzzard